JMB-Technology-Limited/ApacheHtaccessIn/README.md

 </VirtualHost>
 ```

+Reload or restart Apache.
 Done!

-Every time you do something that might change your .htaccess files, such as upgrade the app, you will need to rerun this.
+Every time you do something that might change your .htaccess files, such as upgrade the app, you will need to rerun this and reload or restart Apache.

 ## Run from PHP